LujiAnna/crud/README.md

 - [x] Build a form that contains all the relevant fields
   - [x] Delete unnecessary fields by using tool icon next to table name in mySQL workbench -> Apply changes -> Refresh to reflect changes
   - [?]
-Action field required
+Action field required - no
-- [ ] Once the form is submitted, save this info as a new entry in the database
+- [x] Once the form is submitted, save this info as a new entry in the database
 - [!]
 In a real application, you'd validate all of the data.
 In this case it's optional: focus on the database parts first

 ## Step 3: update

 - [x] Make a new page edit.php
-- [ ] When clicking on an edit link for an entry, the edit page is loaded for that specific item
+- [x] When clicking on an edit link for an entry, the edit page is loaded for that specific item
 - [ ] When the edit form is submitted, the relevant entry in the database is updated

 ## Step 4: delete

-- [ ] Build a link to delete.php that will delete a specific product from the database Afterwards, it will redirect to the overview
+- [ ] Build a link to delete.php that will delete a specific product from the database
+- [ ] Afterwards, it will redirect to the overview

 ## Bonus rounds: